vegaprotocol/vegacapsule/templates.md

 ## *types.TCPProbe*
-Allows to probe TCP socket.
+Allows the user to probe TCP socket.

 ### Fields